 - Have a balance when choosing hotels or stay options and similarly have a balance in where you eat, dhabha to a high-end restaurant

 Q12.
-Can I reduce taxi cost in Leh Ladakh?
+Can I reduce the taxi cost in Leh Ladakh?

 Q13.
 Can I find travel partners for my Ladakh trip & where?